Tebbee/In-Class-Behavior-Analyzer-FrontEnd/README.md

 Last Release: 04/29/2019

 ## Accessing Code
-Code may be found [here](https://github.com/VanessaC97/In-Class-Behavior-Analyzer-FrontEnd)
+You may access the code [here](https://github.com/VanessaC97/In-Class-Behavior-Analyzer-FrontEnd).

 ## User Manual
 Any information explaining the features of the system and how to do them step-by-step may be found [here](https://github.com/Tebbee/In-Class-Behavior-Analyzer-FrontEnd/blob/master/User%20Manual/Faculty%20Site%20User%20Manual.md).

 ## Development Manual for Future Development Team
-Any information explaining the technology aspects of the system and folder structure may be found [here](https://github.com/KarlMarx4701/In-Class-Behavior-Analyzer-Backend/blob/master/Documentation/DEVELOPMENT_MANUAL.md)
+Any information explaining the technology aspects of the system and folder structure may be found [here](https://github.com/KarlMarx4701/In-Class-Behavior-Analyzer-Backend/blob/master/Documentation/DEVELOPMENT_MANUAL.md).

 ## Deployment Document for Future Maintainers
-Any information for setup, installation, debugging, and running the server may be found [here](https://github.com/KarlMarx4701/In-Class-Behavior-Analyzer-Backend/blob/master/Documentation/USER_MANUAL.md)
+Any information for setup, installation, debugging, and running the server may be found [here](https://github.com/KarlMarx4701/In-Class-Behavior-Analyzer-Backend/blob/master/Documentation/USER_MANUAL.md).

 # Releases